 With help from some email extractor softwares, they illegally harvest people’s emails on the internet.
 You can easily search for these softwares with the keyword “email address harvesting tools”.
 Do you know that an infringement notice can involve a fine of $440 per contravention for an individual, and corporations can be fined $2,200 per contravention?
 It would help if you never thought about selling, buying, or using an email address harvesting software to stay away from law infringement.

 Will you trust the quality of the email list?

 Most likely, the email list will be inactive, lack and untrustable data, or real people but with low response rate and no interest in your business, or dead emails.
 So, you’re not going to have many people reading your unwanted emails in the first place.
 And if they do, they’ll most likely ignore or unsubscribe from you.

 Sending promotional emails to a paid email list is against the law.
 Plus, it’s a huge waste of money.
 It’s no different than being a lottery winner who spends all their winnings within five years and ending up broke.
 You instantly gain a huge amount of email addresses.
 After some time of emailing them, the list slowly dwindles.
 The only difference is, you’re breaking the law.

-So if you value your business’ reputation, then you should be starting building your email list manually.
-Write more useful content for your audience, run online marketing campaigns such as Google Adwords, Facebook Ads.
-Or, you can also enroll in local businesses meet-up to expand your business and build relationships and get more followers to subscribe to you.
+So if you value your business’ reputation, you should start building your email list manually.
+Write more useful content for your audience and run online marketing campaigns such as Google Adwords and Facebook Ads.
+You can also enrol in local businesses meet-up to expand your business and build relationships and get more followers to subscribe to you.